ZORA Docs

 Getting Coin Address from Transaction Receipt

-Once the transaction is complete, you can extract the deployed coin address from the transaction receipt logs using the getCoinCreateFromLogs function:
+Once the transaction is confirmed, extract the deployed coin address from logs using getCoinCreateFromLogs.

 import { getCoinCreateFromLogs } from "@zoralabs/coins-sdk";